Isivile23/Python-Week-1/README.md

 * Built-in library function: These are standard functions in Python that are available to use.
 * User-defined function: We ca create our own functions based on our requirements.

+Calling a function

+Use function name followed by ()

+Parameters and arguments

+They can be used for samething: information that is passed into a function.
+Parameter is the variable listed inside the parantheses in the function definition.
+An argument is the value thst is sent to the function when it is called.